chuong-vo/waco-srdcp/README.md

 # WaCo × SRDCP Simulation Toolkit (Contiki OS)

-This repository extends the classic [Contiki OS](https://github.com/contiki-os/contiki) with teaching-ready examples that combine the **Wake-up Radio COOJA extension (WaCo)** and the **Source-Routing Data Collection Protocol (SRDCP)** for MSP430-based Sky motes.
+This repository extends the classic [Contiki OS](https://github.com/contiki-os/contiki) with examples that combine the **Wake-up Radio COOJA extension (WaCo)** and the **Source-Routing Data Collection Protocol (SRDCP)** for MSP430-based Sky motes.
 It ships side-by-side variants that run on WaCo's wake-up radio RDC as well as ContikiMAC and RPL